-Millions of Americans experience some form of peripheral neuropathy, especially those affected by diabetes.
-But many Veterans also acquire this condition due to their military service or because of underlying conditions that were not adequately treated during their time spent while on active duty.
+Millions of Americans experience some form of peripheral neuropathy.
+It is especially common for those affected by diabetes.
+Many Veterans also acquire this condition due to their military service or because of underlying conditions caused by their active duty.

 In many cases, Veterans can apply for and receive benefits from the VA Office for their peripheral neuropathy.
 But it’s important to know the VA rating system for this condition – and what to expect from applying for benefits for peripheral neuropathy – before filing your paperwork.